molily/molily.de/_posts/2020-11-21-testing-angular.md

 };
 ```

-But the `setup` function allows us to overwrite the default fake behavior.
+The `setup` function allows us to overwrite the fake behavior.
 It accepts an object with `SignupService` method return values.

-We add three specs for the error cases that configure the fake accordingly:
+We add three specs that configure the fake accordingly:

 ```typescript
 it('fails if the username is taken', fakeAsync(async () => {